 Is XM forex regulated?

-XM is regulated under different names by various Tier-1 and Tier-2 financial regulators including Australian Securities & Investments Commission (ASIC), Cyprus Securities and Exchange Commission (CySEC), and Dubai Financial Services Authority (DFSA).
+XM is regulated under different names by various Tier-1 and Tier-2 financial regulators.
+XM is available in Australia and regulated by Australian Securities & Investments Commission (ASIC), Cyprus Securities and Exchange Commission (CySEC), and Dubai Financial Services Authority (DFSA).

 How long do XM withdrawals take?